10 Best Things to Do in Akita

 ▶︎10 Best Things to Do in Fukushima

-From embracing natural beauty to celebrating vibrant festivals, immersing in hot spring culture to indulging in local culinary delights, Akita Prefecture brims with experiences that touch your heart and create lasting memories.
+From embracing natural beauty to celebrating vibrant festivals, and immersing in hot spring culture to indulging in local culinary delights, Akita Prefecture brims with experiences that touch your heart and create lasting memories.
 Visit Akita, and let its diverse charm captivate you, enriching your Japanese journey with unique stories to tell.

 ▽Subscribe to our free news magazine!▽